pitzcarraldo/reduxible-example/README.md

 ## You can check on this example

-* The Universal Web Application that built with React and Redux by Traditional Development Way using ES 2015.
+* The Single Page Web Application that built with React and Redux by Traditional Development Way using ES 2015.
     * Codes are composed with Route, Service, Repository and View structure that similar with Spring or Angular Applications.
 * Universal Helpers for use HTTP and Cookie Access.
 * Login Authentication by HTTP and Cookie.